brikis98/fundamentals-of-devops-website/_posts/2025-01-20-learn-git-and-github-in-15-minutes.md

 $ git pull origin main
 ```

-The log output should show you that Git was able to pull the changes in and a summary of what changed, which should
+Git will fetch the latest changes from `origin`, merge them into your local copy, and show you a summary of what
-include the new _README.md_ file.
-Congrats, you now know how to pull changes from a remote endpoint!
+changed, which should include the new _README.md_ file.
+Congrats, you now know how to pull changes from a remote
+endpoint!

 Note that if you didn't have a copy of the repo locally on your computer at all, you couldn't just run `git pull`.
-Instead, you first need to use _git clone_ to check out the initial copy of the repo (note: you don't actually need to
+Instead, you first need to use _git clone_ to check out the initial copy of the repo.
+To try this out, move your
-run this command, as you have a copy of this repo already, but just be aware of this for working with other repos
-in the future):
+_git-practice_ folder to the trash.
+This may seem a bit scary, but one of the benefits of version control is that it
+backs up all your work, so don't worry!
+Once the folder is in the trash, run `git clone` to get a fresh copy of it
+locally again:

 ```console
 $ git clone https://github.com/<USERNAME>/<REPO>